flux-framework/spack/README.md

 cp -R /tmp/spack-template/repo.yaml ./repo.yaml
 ```

+### Content

-You'll then want to update the repo.yaml with some name for your packages repository (it will
+You'll then want to:

+1. Update the repo.yaml with some name for your packages repository (it will
-be added to spack and needs a different name than builtin), delete the subdirectories of packages
+be added to spack and needs a different name than builtin).
-that you don't need (and add your own from spack).
-After that, you can push the main branch
+2. Delete the subdirectories of packages that you don't need (and add your own from spack).
+3. Ensure issues are enabled on your fork.
-and make it default so it's the first seen upon visiting your repository (akin to this one!)
+4. After that, you can push the main branch and make it default so it's the first seen upon visiting your repository (akin to this one!)

 ### Packages Workflows